filtitov2001/AuthorizationForm/README.md

 # Authorization Form

-This app is Login screnn with auth form.
-Created for training with UITabBarController and Nav Controller.
+This app is Login screen with auth form using MVC.
+Created for training with UITabBarController and Navigation Controller.
 In app you can see a little info about me.🤳🏼🙋🏻‍♂️

 <div align="center">